nithishkumarst17/IOT-GARBAGE-PROJECT/README.md

-# 🌎Smart Trash Bin with Shortest Path Finder
+# Smart Trash Bin with Shortest Path Finder
 ## **An IoT-enabled solution to revolutionize waste collection**

 Imagine a bustling city where waste collection is always a challenge.
 Bins overflow, trucks waste fuel checking half-empty bins, and cities struggle to stay clean.